mashybuttons/MyFlappy/_PRESS-RELEASE.md

  -->

 ## Heading ##
+  > Flappybird!
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  Name the product in a way the reader (i.e. your target customers) will understand.

 ## Sub-Heading ##
+  > For everyone who loves to play Flappybird.
-  > Describe who the market for the product is and what benefit they get.
+  Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

 ## Summary ##
+  > Flappybird on a single page app.
+Play Flappybird with your mouse, try not to get crushed!
-  > Give a summary of the product and the benefit.
+  Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
+  > Flappybird no longer available on iOS?
+Android?
-  > Describe the problem your product solves.
+  Describe the problem your product solves.

 ## Solution ##
+  >  No worries, play directly in your browser.
-  > Describe how your product elegantly solves the problem.
+  Describe how your product elegantly solves the problem.

 ## Quote from You ##
+  > I love Flappybird!
-  > A quote from a spokesperson in your company.
+  A quote from a spokesperson in your company.

 ## How to Get Started ##
+  > Just load up the index.html.
-  > Describe how easy it is to get started.
+  Describe how easy it is to get started.

 ## Customer Quote ##
+  > Playing this game was an awesome 5 seconds of my life.
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##
+  > If you love this app, try the real thing!
-  > Wrap it up and give pointers where the reader should go next.
+  Wrap it up and give pointers where the reader should go next.